laminas/laminas-stratigility/doc/book/api.md

 expecting http-interop middleware signatures (via the `process()` method).

-When executing the `MiddlewarePipe` via its `__invoke()` method, if `$out` is not provided, an instance of `Zend\Stratigility\FinalHandler` will be created and used in the event that the pipe stack is exhausted (`MiddlewarePipe` passes the `$response` instance it receives to `FinalHandler` as well, so that the latter can determine if the response it receives is new).
+When executing the `MiddlewarePipe` via its `__invoke()` method, if `$out` is not provided, an instance of `Laminas\Stratigility\FinalHandler` will be created and used in the event that the pipe stack is exhausted (`MiddlewarePipe` passes the `$response` instance it receives to `FinalHandler` as well, so that the latter can determine if the response it receives is new).